-- Should the situation warrant such action, the police will notify University Counseling Center personnel.
+- Should the situation warrant such action, the police will notify PSU Counseling Center personnel.

 Shooter on Campus:

 Recent headlines and events around the country have heightened everyone’s concern about safety in the event of an active shooter on the campus.
-University Police have provided the following information on what you should do in case such an event happens at PSU based on the principles of Avoid, Deny, and Defend.
+University Police has provided the following information on what you should do in case such an event happens at PSU based on the principles of Avoid, Deny, and Defend.

 - If activity is outside your building:

 - Proceed to a room that can be locked.
 Close and lock all the windows and doors, and turn off all the lights.